United Nations logo

 Profit: Non-profit organization

-Market Cap: Not applicable - intergovernmental org
+Market Cap: Not applicable - international organization

-ROI Impact: Peace dividend and development outcomes
+ROI Impact: Peace dividends and development outcomes

 DISCLAIMER